Position Encoding in Transformers

 2. Whereas as we go towards later dimensions of the positional vector this oscillation ranges between [0, 1]

-Let’s revisit the older diagram we began with.
-In the above steps, we saw how each position $pos$ can be represented uniquely.
-Now we have the “orange” vector which has positional information in it.
+Let's revisit the older diagram we began with.
+In the above steps, we saw how each position pospos can be represented uniquely.
+Now we have the "orange" vector which has positional information in it.

-$$\vec{w_{n}} = \vec{e_{n}} + \vec{p_{n}}$$
+wn=en+pn\vec{w_{n}} = \vec{e_{n}} + \vec{p_{n}}

-Each vector $\vec{w_{n}}$ , where $n\ \epsilon\ [0,1, … N]$ is given as an input to transformer.
+Each vector wn\vec{w_{n}} , where n ϵ [0,1,...N]n\ \epsilon\ [0,1, ...
+N] is given as an input to transformer.

 symbolmeaning